peachfuzzz/steffnstuff-blog/src/pages/about.md

 Heya, I’m Stephen.
 You can call me Stephen (Curry, not Hawking), or Steph, or Peachfuzzz, or the other litany of names I have lying around.
 I have tried on (though perhaps never worn for long) as many hats as I have online aliases.
 I hail from medicine, I study business, I practice data science, I strive towards game design, and I write.

-I say that like I’m older than dirt, but I’m really just an undergraduate student at NYU Stern.
-My experience lies primarily in data science, but I’ve been actively interested in game design for years.
+I say that like I’m older than dirt, but I’m really just an undergraduate student.
+My experience lies primarily in data science, and I’ve been actively interested in game design for years.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">